siam88/react-boilerplate/README.md

-# Getting Started with REACT_BOILERPLATE
+# Getting Started with REACT BOILERPLATE

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## what you get when choosing react-boilerplate:
+## what you get when choosing this react boilerplate:
     - Redux
     - Folder structure
     - React Router